-What it takes is commitment to create healthy habits, to eat healthy, maintain regular exercise, create a healthy environment by eliminating as many toxins as possible.
-When it comes to how you look there are all natural methods you can use to help your skin look firmer and younger so you don’t have to use any chemicals on your skin.
+What it takes is commitment to create healthy habits.
+It’s important to eat healthy, maintain regular exercise, and create a healthy environment.
+Also by eliminating as many toxins as possible.
+When it comes to how you look there are all natural skin care products.
+And you can use these to help your skin look firmer and younger so you don’t have to use any chemicals on your skin.

 Exercise greatly influences Mitochondrial Biogenesis

 Experts consider the mitochondria as the “power plant” of the cells.
 These cells play an essential role in initiating energy to be used for numerous metabolic functions.

 Simply put, mitochondria can be thought of as the “essence” or “vitality” that exists within each of our cells.
 As we get older this vitality is depleted and weakens.
 The outcome of this is that our whole body becomes less active and as a result it becomes weakened.

 This in turn continues to cause a further reduction in power in the mitochondria, and so the cycle continues.

 The good news is that exercise can disrupt this cycle and increases the power or life of the cells, prompting at a cellular level the action of the anti aging process.

 Regular exercise encourages certain actions in the body which leads to an increase in the body’s cellular energy production.
 This will also help lower the risk of dealing with many chronic diseases associated with aging.